 Indeed, as Hadith were passed down orally they were prone to misinterpretation or alteration, and even orthodox Muslims will concede the existence of fabricated Hadith, though they claim that most of them have been rooted out over the centuries by Islamic scholarship.

-It is the amalgamation of differing interpretations
+Sharia Law is the amalgamation of differing interpretations

 So the Qur’an and the Sunnah are the ‘primary’ sources for Sharia Law.
-Primacy is given to the Qur’an as the basis for Sharia Law because, as we have seen, it purports to contain the word of God and suffers less of the doubts of fabricatino attachable to later sources.
+Primacy is given to the Qur’an as the basis for Sharia Law because, as we have seen, it purports to contain the word of God and suffers less of the doubts of fabrication attachable to later sources.

 To this we must now add another layer: interpretation.